Pavement Preservation

 • is the application of a Chip Seal followed by one or more layers of either Slurry Seal or Microsurfacing.
 Cape Seal is one of the most economical solutions to address fair to moderately cracked asphalt pavements.
 It provides a smooth dense surface that has an exceptional skid resistant surface and a long service life.
 It has the appearance of a conventional asphalt surface but at a lower cost.

-• Undersealing is a process of pumping fly ash and water underneath existing concrete slabs to stabilize fill voids and restore even support to concrete pavement.
-An economical process for salvaging deteriorating concrete slabs.
-Undersealing is faster and less expensive than slab replacement slab replacement, requires less traffic interruption, stabilizes concrete slabes for longer-lasting overlays and extends and improves surface look, life and drivability.
+• Undersealing is the process of pumping fly ash and water underneath existing concrete slabs to fill voids, stabilize, and restore even support to concrete pavement.
+An economical process for salvaging deteriorating concrete slabs, undersealing is faster and less expensive than slab replacement.
+It also requires less traffic interruption and stabilizes concrete slabs for longer-lasting overlays while extending and improving surface look, life and drivability.

 • is a light application of asphalt, usually emulsion, applied to retain aggregate.
 It is sometimes used over an asphalt concrete surface or a new seal coat, particularly if a porous aggregate has been used as the cover aggregate.
 A fog seal can be used on an asphalt concrete surface that is exhibiting raveling.
 Traffic should not be allowed on a fog seal until it has adequately cured.